telerik/fiddler-everywhere-docs/knowledge-base/using-ar-predefined-actions.md

 The main idea behind the **Rules** tab is to provide a set of rules based on match rules and actions, which quickly mock a server response and behavior without the need to modify the server.
 Within seconds, you can execute many complex and different rules, and test your site against multiple scenarios.

 >important All response modification actions are final.
-Final actions will immediately stop any other consecutive actions and rules from execution.
+Final actions will immediately stop any other consecutive final actions from execution.

 ### Using the Predefined Actions in Rule Builder